 The Naperville Riverwalk is a nearly two-mile linear park at the heart of the city near downtown.
 The Riverwalk follows the banks of the DuPage River, with a manicured walking path and scenic bridge crossings.
 This public space is in the heart of Naperville and connects other cultural attractions with aesthetic pleasures.

-The Millennium Carillon, a 72-bell musical tower more than 16 stories high, can be seen and heard along the entire Riverwalk.
+The Millennium Carillon, a 72-bell musical tower more than 16 stories high, is seen and heard along the entire Riverwalk.
 On the other side of the river from the Carillon, the historic Centennial Beach is a unique swimming spot popular throughout the summer season.
-Alongside the picturesque spots near the water, a real aspect of the Riverwalk is the slower pace it provides within view of downtown and the rest of the city.

 Other popular attractions along the Riverwalk include paddleboat rentals; decorative fountains; and special events like the annual end-of-summer celebration, the Naperville Jaycees' Last Fling.
 The historic Naper Settlement can also be found a few blocks from Riverwalk Park.